Guidance Note on Advocacy Advertising

 Example

-If an advertisement from a Parents Union is opposed to changing school hours, it provides context for the consumer to see the advertisement is from an organisation for parents.
+If an advertisement from a Parents Group is opposed to changing school hours, it provides context for the consumer to see the advertisement is from an organisation for parents.

 If an advertiser is well known, the organisation’s name and a reference to social media pages or website details may be sufficient – for example: Greenpeace, the New Zealand Government, the Cancer Society.